the-emoji-guy/twemoji-colr-for-Win10/README.md

     make

 The command builds a color-emoji font from the source SVG files found in the `twe-svg.zip` file, along with any config files saved in the `extras` and `overrides` directories.

-The output is saved as `build/Twemoji Mozilla.ttf`.
+If everything was installed correctly, the output should be saved as `build/Twemoji Mozilla.ttf`.

 <br>